Photo: Herzing graduate, Sheri Richard in her Health Care Aide uniform at Extendicare Oakview Place in Winnipeg.

 It's a really diverse field!
 There's opportunity for everyone.

-Q: Any final words of advice for someone who is considering this career path?
+Q: Any final words of advice for someone who is considering a Health Care Aide course?

 Sheri: Just do it.
 If you really feel passionate about helping others, and believe you have what it takes, just go for it.
 Becoming a Health Care Aide is one of the best things I've ever done.
 I can't imagine a better career.

 Thank-you, Sheri, for chatting with us this week!
-We're so proud of you.
-We wish you continued success and happiness in your career.
+We wish you continued success in your career.

 Have Questions About Health Care Aide Training?